Lajbert/MonolithEngine/README.md

 * 2D Camera with the usual functionalities (scroll, zoom, follow, shake, etc.)
 * [LDtk](https://ldtk.io/) map editor support ([Tiled](https://www.mapeditor.org/) support is also planned for future)
 * 2D grid based static environmental collisions (for dynamic objects colliding with static objects like ground, walls and other static environment colliders)
-* dynamic circle and box collisions (for dynamic objects colliding with each other)
+* dynamic circle and box collisions (for dynamic objects colliding with each other, like the hero character colliding with enemies, pickups, traps, etc.)
 * Triggers (Box trigger supported, Circle trigger coming soon)
 * Raycasting!
 * Keyboard and controller input handling